YCSU/MS-LapSRN/README.md

 ## How to train the model

+### model
-The model is defined in msLapSRN_model.py.
+The model is defined in *msLapSRN_model.py*.
 Current implementation increases the resolution by 16 times (4x for width and height).

+### data
 The data is read in with a [Sequence class](https://keras.io/utils/) for training with the **fit_generator** function.
-The template is in dataset.py.
+The template is in *dataset.py*.
 The data should be stored in the [HDF5](https://www.h5py.org/) format with the following structure

 * *train/data*       --- low resolution images
 * *train/label_x2*   --- 2x images
 * *train/label_x4*   --- 4x images

+### training
-Finally, the L1 Charbonnier loss and the training pipeline is defined in train.py.
+Finally, the L1 Charbonnier loss and the training pipeline is defined in *train.py*.
 Once the training data is structured as described above, the model can be trained by just
 ```
 python train.py
 ```